1shman/1shman/README.md

 ## Hi there, I'm Ishraq 👋

-I am a first year Masters student at the University of Michigan studying User-Centered Development interested in pursuing a career in Software Development.
+I am a first-year Masters student at the University of Michigan studying Information Sciences interested in pursuing a career in Software Development.

 ### About
 📚 I am currently learning Interaction Design, Principles of User Experience, and Servers, Shell, & Git<br/>